shuvangkardas/SIM800L/README.md

 ## Arduino Library for SIM800L Module
 <sup> Download the latest stable release from [here][download-latest].
 Please report any bugs in [issues][report-bug].</sup>

-This is a arduino library for sim800 module.
+This is an arduino library for sim800 module.
 The library is developed focusing on internet connectivity for the arduino development.
-The library is much faster than any other library which can perform an http post request within a one and half second.
+The library is much faster than any other library which can perform an http post request within an one and half second.

 The library has following special features.
 - URL and input parameters supports both ram and flash memory
-- The post url can be set once as well as can be changeed anytime.
+- The post url can be set once as well as can be changed anytime.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)